tillkuhn/aws-cognito-angular-quickstart/README.md

 ## About

-*Yummy Dishes & Places* is a 2-in-1 application that manages international recipes for my favourite dishes and places I'd like to visit some day 🥣 🥡
+*Yummy Dishes & Places* is a 2-in-1 app that manages international recipes for your favorite dishes as well as places you'd like to visit some day.
+Key technologies: Angular 6 based single-page app with Mapbox GL, AWS Cognito, S3, DynamoDB and API Gateway as backend (serverless architecture)  🥣 🥡

-It has been forked from [aws-cognito-angular-quickstart](https://github.com/awslabs/aws-cognito-angular-quickstart) and is based on Angular 6, API Gateway, Cognito, DynamoDB and S3 and a couple of other AWS specific Services.
-You may find this project useful if you need to train for *AWS Solution Architect* or *Certified Developer* Exam, which was used to be my main motivation to play around with it.
+It has been initially forked from [aws-cognito-angular-quickstart](https://github.com/awslabs/aws-cognito-angular-quickstart) and deliberetely makes use of a lot of AWS specific Services.
+You may find this project useful if you need to train for AWS *Solution Architect* or *Certified Developer* Exam, which used to be my main motivation to kick it off.
+Of course you may just as well use it only to maintain recipes and places to visit :-)

-### Preview Dishlist
+### Preview Dishlist Overview

 ![Snapshot Yummy Dishes](/docs/yummy-dishes.jpg?raw=true)